jwyang/lr-gan.pytorch/README.md

 ### Disclaimer

 This is the reproduction code of LR-GAN based on Pytorch.
 Our original code was implemented based on Torch during the first author's internship.
-All the results presented in our paper were obtained based on the Torch code, which cannot be released since the restriction contract.
+All the results presented in our paper were obtained based on the Torch code, which cannot be released since the firm restriction.

 ### Citation